 What are the basic modules in ERP?

-Basic modules of ERP software are Procurement, Finance and Accounting, Human Capital Management, Manufacturing, Order Management, Supply Chain Management, CRM, Ecommerce, Inventory Management, and Warehouse Management.
+Basic modules of ERP software are Procurement, Finance and Accounting, Human Capital Management, Manufacturing, Order Management, Supply Chain Management, ERP Distribution module, CRM, E-commerce, Inventory Management, and Warehouse Management.
 Each module is designed to meet specific business requirements.
 ERP modules assure data centralization on one platform to help employees accomplish tasks with ease.

 Do I have to purchase all of the ERP modules?

 You do not have to purchase all of the ERP modules, only those that suit your business now.
 Selecting modules depends on the nature of your business and its challenges.
 You can choose to use only those modules that make sense for your current needs and add more as you grow.

 ERP modules help businesses by unifying data from every department on one centralized platform.
 They streamline and automate business processes to increase operational efficiency and improve day-to-day activities.
 ERP modules perform real-time analysis of data for a better insight into expected sales, revenues, and cash flows.